The twelve frauds of Christmas

-This year, more than ever, people are looking forward to Christmas as a result of a turbulent 2020 and Chrismtas being effectively cancelled last year.
+This year, more than ever, people are looking forward to Christmas as a result of a turbulent couple of years with the pandemic.
 However it’s the most common time to get ripped off by scammers.
 Robert Brooker, Head of Fraud and Forensic at PKF GM, shares the top twelve frauds of Christmas and his tips on how to avoid them.
 The overriding advice is, if it looks too good to be true, it probably is!

 1. Online shopping fraud

 More shoppers than ever will be shopping online.
 It’s easy to get caught up in the excitement to bag a bargain.
-Figures from Action Fraud show that criminals conned 17,405 shoppers out of almost £13.5 million over the Christmas period in 2019, an increase of over 20% when compared to the same period in 2018.
-This is likely to be even higher in this year.
+Figures from Action Fraud show that criminals conned 17,405 shoppers out of almost £13.5 million over the Christmas period last year.
+This is likely to be even higher this year.

 Most scams last year involved mobile phones and electronics.
 Unfortunately, fraudsters know about the amount of money spent online and build fake websites to catch unsuspecting consumers.
 Many websites are built to look identical to the most famous and well-known brands in order to trick people into spending money, only to receive no goods after sending payment.

 Do your due diligence, always shop with official retailers and where possible, use a credit card when shopping online as this will offer more protection if things go wrong

 2. Parcel delivery scams

 Fraudsters are taking advantage of the huge increase in online shopping by sending scam text and email messages purporting to be from parcel delivery companies to people who are waiting for parcels to be delivered.